mssamhan31/PyNNLF/README.md

 # Welcome to PyNNLF
-PyNNLF (Python for Network Net Load Forecast) is a tool to evaluate net load forecasting model performance in a reliable and reproducible way.
+PyNNLF (Python for Network Net Load Forecasting) is a tool to evaluate net load forecasting model performance in a reliable and reproducible way.

 This tool evaluates net load forecasting models aiming to make new net load forecasting research more reliable and reproducible.
 It includes a library of public net load datasets and common forecasting models, including simple benchmark models.
 Users input the forecast problem and model specification, and the tool outputs evaluation results.